20 Best Dating App Opening Lines

 Tailor your messages to gender.

 One of the most interesting things turned up by Hinge’s data analysis was the sorts of messages that men and women are more likely to respond to.
 They found that women are 40 percent more likely to reply to a message regarding food or culinary trends whereas men like to receive direct, assertive messages.
 They are a whopping 98 percent more likely to respond to invitations.
-If you can take turn these findings into a question, you’ll have dramatically increased your chances of getting a response.
+If you can turn these findings into a question, you’ll have dramatically increased your chances of getting a response.
 Here are two surefire strategies:

 19. I see that you’re a ramen aficionado.
 What’s your favorite spot in the city?
 (To a woman)